 What is the debate over the policy?

 Proponents of TPS assert that it is an effective humanitarian tool for people living in the United States who are unable to safely return to their home countries.
 El Salvador and Honduras, for example, are two of the world’s most dangerous countries; both are plagued by high levels of violence linked to criminal gangs.
-Meanwhile, civil war in South Sudan rages on, while Yemen remains embroiled in a humanitarian crisis.
+Meanwhile, civil wars and humanitarian crises rage on in South Sudan and Yemen, while Russia continues its assault on Ukraine.
 As such, migrant rights supporters have advocated for reforming TPS to make it easier for migrants to obtain permanent residency [PDF].

 Some experts also point to the economic benefits of having a larger immigrant population, as the vast majority of TPS holders are employed.
 In many cases, prospects for work in their home countries are grim: the World Bank put unemployment in Haiti, the poorest country in the Americas, at 14.5 percent in 2020.
 TPS holders’ removal could hurt the economies of U.S. cities with many TPS beneficiaries, such as Washington, DC, and Los Angeles, advocates say.
 A 2017 report by the Immigrant Legal Resource Center found that ending TPS for Salvadorans that year would have resulted in more than $673 million in turnover costs, as roughly 88 percent of Salvadoran TPS holders were employed.
 Furthermore, removing TPS holders from the United States could damage already weak economies in their home countries.
 Remittances, a large portion of which comes from the United States, make up roughly 23 percent of Haiti’s gross domestic product (GDP).